openactive/skos.js/README.md

 # API Reference
 Note this library is written in ES5 to provide client-side compatibility without requiring transpiling.
-It will work from IE9 upwards.
+It has been tested on IE9 upwards.

 * [skos](#module_skos)